 The major cause of electrical failure is the breakdown of insulation due to absorption of moisture, dirt, grease, excessive heat, overvoltage, and aging.
-Moisture and dirt can cause leakage.
+Moisture and dirt can cause leakage, which in turn results in tracking and eventual flashover.
+Any insulation deformities during manufacturing can create air pockets and insulation voids that will result in a premature failure.